blawson69/PurseStrings/README.md

 ---
 ### --buy
 Characters can also pay for goods & services as well.
-PurseStrings handles the monetary transaction along with the inventory for a NPC that has been set up as a Merchant ([see above](#merchant-setup)).
-Note that this *does not* add items to a player character's sheet, it only deals with the money.
+PurseStrings handles the monetary transaction along with updating the Merchant's Inventory ([see above](#merchant-setup)).
+On a successful transaction, a character who has purchased an item will have that item recorded on their sheet if the [record purchases](#--config) option is turned on.

 To exchange money for an item or service, you use the `--buy` command along with the IDs of tokens representing both the buyer and the seller.
 Both IDs must be included as parameters because of the way the API handles targeted tokens.
 Also required is the amount for which the item is being sold using `--amt|<coinage>`, and the name of the item using `--item|<item_name>`.